catelinn/data-analysis-portfolio/README.md

 # Data Analysis Portfolio

-## About
+## About me

 Hello, I'm Catelinn, I’m looking to depart from more than 15 years of professional experience in marketing and project management roles to pursue a new career in Data Analyst position.

 I have postgraduate background with exposure to management science and database skills.
-Meanwhile, I have self-studied the important skills for data analysis, including Statistics, Python, Visualization and SQL.
-I also have working knowledge of advanced Excel and Power BI.
+Meanwhile, I have self-studied the essential skills for data analysis, including statistics, Python, Visualization and SQL.
+I am adept at working with Excel and Power BI.

+I’m an analytical keen learner, astute in finding best available solutions.
+I’m also a team player who is adept at communication with all level so stakeholders, technical or non-technical.

 ## Project Repositories